davidteren/RailsReactUpgrade/Readme.md

 Bonus:

-- Drop rails-react for rails-inertia.
+- Drop rails-react for rails-inertia if it can accomodate the current structure
+  - Refactoring to fit inetertia's structure will not be easy as we have over 600 tsx and js files in many dirs.